Motion of a rotating black hole in a homogeneous electromagnetic field: Discussion

 In the second case we analysed a motion of the black hole in the magnetic field.
 Under the assumption that the velocity of the black hole is orthogonal to the field and its spin is parallel to the field, we have integrated the equations of motion.
 We demonstrated that the value of the velocity $V$ of the black hole is constant, while its spin exponentially decreases with time.
 We calculated the corresponding characteristic time for the spin decay.
 By solving the equations of motion we demonstrated that such a black hole moves in the plane orthogonal to the magnetic field along circles with slowly decreasing angular frequency.
 The radius of the black hole orbit slowly increases.

 It is interesting to compare the obtained results with the results of the recent paper \cite{Frolov:2023gsl} in which the motion of the rotating black hole in the homogeneous scalar field was considered.
 In the latter paper a special solution of the massless scalar field equation was used which has a constant non-vanishing timelike gradient.
 The stress-energy tensor for such a fields in the flat background is constant.
 When the black hole moves with respect to this frame the force and torque also arise.
 However, there exists a big difference between the cases of the scalar and electromagnetic field.
 As we showed, the mass of the black hole in the electromagnetic field does not change, while for the scalar field it grows and, at least formally, it becomes infinite in the finite interval of time.
 It is interesting to understand such a big difference between these two cases.
+Naively, one can expect that this difference is connected with the fact that the vector of the scalar field's strength for the field discussed in \cite{Frolov:2023gsl} is a timelike vector, while for the electromagnetic field both vectors characterizing the field's strength, $\vec{E}$ and $\vec{B}$, are spacelike.
+In the recent paper \cite{FRKO} it is shown that when the gradient of the homogeneous scalar field is spacelike, the mass of a moving rotating black hole remains finite.